ESSENTIALS OF DIAGNOSIS

 Disseminated disease occurs in about 0.1% of white and 1% of nonwhite patients.
 Filipinos and blacks are especially susceptible, as are pregnant women of all races.
 Any organ may be involved.
 Pulmonary findings usually become more pronounced, with mediastinal lymph node enlargement, cough, and increased sputum production.
 Lung abscesses may rupture into the pleural space, producing an empyema.
 Complicated skin and bone infections may develop.
 Fungemia may occur and is characterized clinically by a diffuse miliary pattern on chest radiograph and by early death.
 The course may be particularly rapid in immunosuppressed patients.
 Clinicians caring for immunosuppressed patients in endemic areas need to consider that patients may be latently infected.

 Meningitis occurs in 30–50% of cases of dissemination and may result in chronic basilar meningitis.
 Subcutaneous abscesses and verrucous skin lesions are especially common in fulminating cases.
 Lymphadenitis may occur and may progress to suppuration.
-Patients with AIDS with disseminated disease have a higher incidence of miliary infiltrates, ...
+Patients with AIDS with disseminated disease have a higher incidence ...